Iran agrees de-escalation 'only solution' to solve crisis with US

 Around the same time, police temporarily arrested the British ambassador, Rob Macaire, who had attended the vigil, sparking a fresh diplomatic crisis.

-Macaire tweeted Sunday: "I wasn't taking part in any demonstrations!
-Went to an event advertised as a vigil for victims of #PS752 tragedy.
+Macaire tweeted on Sunday: "I wasn't taking part in any demonstrations!
+Went to an event advertised as a vigil for victims of #PS752 tragedy."

-"Normal to want to pay respects -- some of victims were British.
-I left after 5 mins, when some started chanting."
+Some Iranian newspapers also criticised the government over the downing of the jet, including how it was handled.

-Fars said Macaire was summoned on Sunday to Iran's foreign ministry for his "presence in illegal gatherings".
+"Apologise, resign," the reformist daily Etemad headlined on Sunday, "Unforgivable," the official government newspaper Iran said while Tehran's Hamshahri daily splashed "Shame" in blood-red letters across its front page.

 Elsewhere in Tehran, tensions appeared to be mounting again, with a heavy police presence notably around the iconic Azadi Square south of the centre.